-11. Family Composition Assumptions For members not currently in receipt, 90% of members are assumed married to spouses of the opposite sex.
+11. Family Composition Assumptions

+For members not currently in receipt, 90% of members are assumed married to spouses of the opposite sex.
 Males are assumed to be three years older than females.

 For purposes of the optional form of payment death benefit for members currently in receipt, beneficiary status is based on the beneficiary allowance reported.
 If no beneficiary date of birth is provided, the beneficiary is assumed to be the member's spouse of the opposite sex with males assumed to be three years older than females.

 For purposes of the statutory death benefit for members currently in receipt, 100% of participants are assumed married to spouses of the opposite sex, with the exception of those members who elected Optional Forms A, B, C or D and are currently in receipt of their maximum retirement allowance.
 The spouse is assumed to be the reported beneficiary.
 If no beneficiary date of birth is provided, males are assumed to be three years older than females.

 No additional dependent children or parents are assumed.

 Current dependents under age 21 are assumed to receive a benefit until age 21.
 Current dependents over age 21 are assumed to receive a benefit for the remainder of their lifetime.

+12. Form of Payment

+Current actives are assumed to elect the Maximum Option.

+13. Data

-12. Form of Payment Current actives are assumed to elect the Maximum Option.
-13. Data Information provided by the prior actuary was relied upon for the purposes of valuing certain deferred vested members.
+Information provided by the prior actuary was relied upon for the purposes of valuing certain deferred vested members.

 For current beneficiaries with missing data, reasonable assumptions were made based on the information available in prior years.

-Inactives receiving benefits according to the 2018 data but omitted from the 2019 data are assumed to have died without a beneficiary.
-14. Rationale for Assumptions The demographic and economic assumptions used in this report, except for the investment return assumption, reflect the results of the July 1, 2014 - June 30, 2018 Experience Study, which is pending approval by the State House Commission.
+Inactives receiving benefits according to the 2019 data but omitted from the 2020 data are assumed to have died without a beneficiary.

+14. Rationale for Assumptions

+The demographic and economic assumptions used in this report, except for the investment return assumption, reflect the results of the July 1, 2014 - June 30, 2018 Experience Study, which was approved by the State House Commission on July 2, 2020.
 The investment return assumption was recommended by the State Treasurer.

-15. Changes in Assumptions Since Last Valuation The assumed rates of retirement, mortality, salary increase and inflation were updated based on the July 1, 2014 - June 30, 2018 Experience Study, which is pending approval by the State House Commission.
-For a detailed description of each of the assumptions before and after the changes reflected in this valuation, please reference the Experience Study.

-The assumed rate of investment return was decreased from 7.50% to 7.30% per annum, compounded annually.

-In connection with a new policy adopted by the DPB, interest credits are assumed to end upon termination, instead of continuing through retirement.
+15. Changes in Assumptions Since Last Valuation

+None.